Kashif-Rezwi/nebula-ui/README.md

 ## 🌟 Overview

-better DEV UI is a production-ready, modern chat interface for AI conversations.
+Better DEV UI is a production-ready, modern chat interface for AI conversations.
 Built with the latest web technologies, it provides a seamless, real-time experience with streaming responses, tool visibility, and conversation management.

 **Live Demo:** [Your Frontend URL]